JCSDA-internal/.github/PULL_REQUEST_TEMPLATE.md

 ## Issue(s) addressed

-Fixes #<issue_number>
+Resolves #<issue_number>

 ## Dependencies

-List the other PRs that this PR is dependent on, including updates to documentation:
+List the other PRs that this PR is dependent on:
 - [ ] ...

 ## Impact

 Expected impact on downstream repositories:

+## Checklist

+- [ ] I have performed a self-review of my own code
+- [ ] I have made corresponding changes to the documentation